ds-rants/ds-rants/posts/2025/2025_xx_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

    > No fucking for loops, Sir Rants, I learned the message!

    Good lad!

 1. No `inplace=True`.
 It prevents method chaining and does nothing for memory.
 1. Use `lambda df: df...` to reference the current dataframe when filtering or creating new columns.
 1. Do not create DataFrame inbreeding with horrible self-joins.
 You should use the `groupby().transform()` which are similar to SQL window functions.
 1. The use of `.apply` is typically done be weak minded people who have no clue of the absolute glory of _**Vectorization**_.
-1. The only acceptable places for `.apply` are usually when using the same transformation on multiple columns for sake of readability, or after `.groupby` operations but beware of the complexity demon here!
+1. The only places where `.apply` can be tolerated are usually when using the same transformation on multiple columns for sake of readability, or after `.groupby` operations but beware of the complexity demon here!
 1. Any preprocessing of ≈10GBs on average hardware nowadays should definitely take less than a few 10s of seconds.
    Be extremely skeptic if you reach a minute or above.

-If you use these simple rules of thumb, you will have a code that is not only motherfuckingly fast even for _pandas_ but also extremely readable and debuggable.
+If you use these simple rules of thumb, you will have a code that is not only surprisingly fast even for _pandas_ but also extremely readable and debuggable.
 Your coworker will stop despising you when you hand them over some code, your manager will give you the employee of the month trophy, and your significant other won't dump your sorry ass
 (The last two promises are only binding for those who believe in politician lies and the tooth-fairy's existence).